nicholas-messier/hyperion/README.md

 tmux new -s movies
 ./convert_mkv_to_mp4.sh --preset=medium
 # ~2 days on a high-end CPU for 215 mixed files

+# Or with GPU acceleration for faster turnaround
+./convert_mkv_to_mp4.sh --hwaccel --crf=20
 ```

 ### Converting the TV show library